Orthogonal Delay-Doppler Division Multiplexing Modulation with Tomlinson-Harashima Precoding: Numerical Results

-{We first observe from Fig. \ref{FIGN5} that the BER of the proposed scheme decreases monotonically as SNR increases for all QAM modulation orders and channel environments.
-Differently, the BERs of the OFDM system and the ODDM system with MRC experience error floors in the high SNR regions.
-This is because for the ODDM system with time domain THP, on one hand, the ISI is pre-cancelled by THP at the transmitter; on the other hand, impacts of the {\it modulo signal loss}, {\it modulo power loss}, and {\it modulo noise loss} introduced by THP weaken as the SNR increases.
-These leads to the BER of the proposed scheme to decrease monotonically as SNR increases.
-However, for the OFDM system with single-tap equalizer, the ICI can not be addressed which determines the lowest signal-to-interference-and-noise ratio of the system.
-Besides, different from the ICI in OFDM, the interference in the ODDM with MRC results from the imperfect iteration input, iteration quantization error, and error propagation.
-Second, we observe in Fig. \ref{FIGN5} that, in the low SNR regions and 4-QAM modulation, the OFDM system and the ODDM system with MRC outperform the ODDM system with time domain THP in terms of BER.
-This is because both OFDM system and ODDM system with MRC could utilize multipath diversity.
+{Compared to the proposed design, we first observe from Fig. \ref{FIGN5} that the BERs of the ODDM systems with MP and MRC experience error floors in the high SNR regions.} { Different from the reason that the OFDM system meets the error floor in Fig. \ref{FIGNN5C}, the error floor of the ODDM system with MP detector results from that the Gaussian approximation assumption for ISI may not be satisfied; and the error floor of} the ODDM with MRC results from the imperfect iteration input, iteration quantization error, and error propagation.
+Second, we observe in Fig. \ref{FIGN5} that, in the low SNR regions and 4-QAM modulation, {the ODDM systems with MRC and MP} outperform the ODDM system with time domain THP in terms of BER.
+This is because {ODDM systems with MRC and MP} could utilize multipath diversity.
 On the contrary, ODDM with time domain THP cannot utilize multipath diversity since the ISI is pre-cancelled.
-Nevertheless, as the increase of SNR, e.g., SNR$>15$ dB under 4-QAM modulation, the BER of the proposed scheme is lower than the OFDM system.
-Moreover, the BER of the ODDM system with THP is not worse than that of the OFDM system and ODDM system with MRC for different SNRs for 64-QAM symbols.
-These observations show that when the channel diversity is limited, e.g., the first path has a $K$ factor, or in the high SNR regions, the BER superiority of the proposed design over OFDM is better revealed. }
+Nevertheless, as the increase of SNR, e.g., SNR$>35$ dB under 4-QAM modulation, the BER of the proposed scheme is lower than {the ODDM system with MRC}. {Moreover, the BER of the ODDM system with THP could be better than others for 64-QAM symbols.
+This is because for ODDM systems with MRC and MP, a larger constellation size requires more decisions to be performed in each iteration, so the impact of error propagation will be more significant.
+These observations obtained according to Figs. \ref{FIGNN5C} and \ref{FIGN5} show that when the constellation size is large or in the high SNR regions, the BER superiority of the proposed design over benchmarks is better revealed. }